-Infant brain hemorrhages encompass a variety of conditions with differing degrees of risk.
-Certain types of hemorrhages are very small and may not have long-term effects.
-However, if a hemorrhage is severe and/or poorly managed, permanent damage can occur.
-Here, we discuss a common complication of infant brain hemorrhages: posthemorrhagic hydrocephalus (fluid build up in the brain).
+Infant brain hemorrhages (brain bleeds) encompass a variety of conditions with differing degrees of risk.
+Certain types of brain bleeds are very small and may not have long-term effects.
+However, if a brain bleed is severe and/or poorly managed, permanent damage can occur to the brain and cause long-term effects on important areas related to cognition, motor skills, and memory.
+A common complication of infant brain bleeds is posthemorrhagic hydrocephalus, or fluid build up in the brain.
 Hydrocephalus, in turn, has many potential long-term effects of its own.

-- Epilepsy: Patients who have received a surgical shunt to drain excess cerebrospinal fluid (this is a common treatment for hydrocephalus) may be more likely to experience seizures.
+- Epilepsy: Patients who have received a surgical shunt to drain excess cerebrospinal fluid (a common treatment for hydrocephalus) may be more likely to experience seizures.

 - Cerebral palsy and other motor disorders.
 (The following symptoms can also be symptoms of cerebral palsy.)

 - Speech pathologies

 The leading causes of infant brain bleeds is hypoxic-ischemic encephalopathy (HIE), a type of injury resulting from a traumatic birth.
 HIE decreases the amount of oxygenated blood in certain areas, sometimes causing brain damage and hemorrhage.
 Brain bleeds can also result from the use of tools like forceps or vacuum extractors, in cases where the baby gets stuck in the birth canal.
 This can also cause trauma to the head and brain and result in hemorrhage.